COVID safety measures when attending VCAT venues

 Make sure you arrive at least 30 minutes before your hearing to get through security screening (similar to security at the airport) and find your hearing room.

-At the security screening, VCAT staff will ask you some COVID-related questions such as whether you:
+At the security screening, we will ask you some COVID-related questions such as whether you have:

-- have recently been in contact with someone who has COVID-19.
+- recently been in contact with someone who has COVID-19.

 Hearings via phone or video conference

-To observe a hearing, email us at least one business day before the hearing date.
+To observe a hearing being held by phone or video conference, email us at least one business day before the hearing date.
 Give us details of the hearing you want to attend, such as the names of the parties and case number.

 If the hearing is open to the public, you’ll receive instructions on how to join the phone or video conference.

-Anyone can request a recording or transcript of a hearing for a fee.
-You’ll have the option to obtain a copy after the hearing or on the same day for a higher charge.
+You can also request a recording or transcript of a hearing for a fee.
+You’ll have the option to obtain a copy after the hearing or, for a higher fee, on the same day.